Put The Kettle On: 2021/22 season

 Put The Kettle On's first race of the season was again the Shloer Chase, where she went off 15/8 favourite to repeat her win of the previous season but was beaten into third place, 10½ lengths behind Nube Negra and Politologue.
 In January 2022 she finished last of five runners in the John and Chich Fowler Memorial Mares Chase at Fairyhouse, beaten 42 lengths by Mount Ida.
 At the Cheltenham Festival in March she finished fifth of seven runners in the Champion Chase, beaten 27 lengths by Energumene.
 After these disappointing results, her owners announced that she would retire from the racecourse and be put up for sale as a broodmare at Goffs Aintree Sale.
 One of the part-owners said: "We'd love to keep her but we don't have the facilities or the expertise to cater for a broodmare like her.
 She was a queen on the track and I have no doubt she will be a queen off it."

+She retired as the winner of nine of her 20 starts.